Hawthorn Football Club: History

-1985

-In 1985, Hawthorn Reserves contained future premiership players in James Morrissey, Greg Dear, Peter Curran, Chris Wittman and Paul Abbott.
-Hawthorn veterans, Peter Knights, Gary Buckenara, Rodney Eade and Colin Robertson and in his only year at the club Steve Malaxos.
+In 1985, the reserves team's fourth and final premiership contained future premiership players in James Morrissey, Greg Dear, Peter Curran, Chris Wittman and Paul Abbott, as well as Hawthorn veterans Peter Knights, Gary Buckenara, Rodney Eade and Colin Robertson, and in his only year at the club, Steve Malaxos.
 Buckenara kicked 8 goals.

+The reserves side's last grand final appearance came in 1997, when the side were defeated by Richmond by 44 points.

+Starting in 2000, Hawthorn has been affiliated with the Box Hill Football Club in the Victorian Football League.
+Under the affiliation, Hawthorn players who are not selected in the AFL can play alongside Box Hill senior players in the VFL competition.
+The clubs have a strong affiliation, with Box Hill changing its club nickname from Mustangs to Hawks when the sides affiliated.
+Box Hill has won three premierships since the affiliation began (2001, 2013 and 2018).

 Under-19s

 1972

 Hawthorn fielded a side in the VFL Under-19s competition.
 The Under-19s played in two grand finals, losing the first in 1969 to Richmond but in 1972 won against North Melbourne.
 The team included Bernie Jones, Ron Beattie, Michael Zemski and Ian Scrimshaw.

 Under-17s

 For a few years Hawthorn had an Under-17s team that played in the local suburban competition.
 The team played in the Melbourne Boys League until 1968 before transferring to the South East Suburban FL from 1969 to 1973.
 The 1970 Premiership side included Bernie Jones, Paul Reinmuth and Wayne Bevan whom made the senior ranks.

-A proposal was made in 1973 for the formation of an Under-17s competition including all VFL clubs but it never got enough support for it to get off the ground.
+A proposal was made in 1973 for the formation of an Under-17s competition including all VFL clubs, but it never got enough support for it to get off the ground.
 Robert DiPierdomenico was the only player to make the senior ranks.

-The Under-17s won 3 Premierships in a row from 1960 to 1962.
-These teams produced additional Under-17s players to play 1st 18, David Albiston, Neil Ferguson and Percy Cummings.
+The Under-17s won three Premierships in a row from 1960 to 1962.
+These teams produced additional Under-17s players to play for the 1st 18: David Albiston, Neil Ferguson and Percy Cummings.

 Another U17s player from that era was Alan Piper, who was a hugely respected businessman and football visionary who played a pivotal role in the establishment of AFL football in Queensland via the Brisbane Bears in 1987, and the club's relocation from the Gold Coast to Brisbane in 1993.
-Piper passed away at age 55 in 2001.
+Piper died at age 55 in 2001.